Wills, Trusts & Probate

 What is the purpose of a living will?

-If you do not have a living will and become unable to communicate your healthcare wishes, decisions will be made by your family members and medical providers based on standard medical practices and any known preferences.
-This lack of documentation can lead to uncertainty, disagreements among family members, and treatments that may not align with your values.
-Preparing a living will helps avoid these challenges by clearly stating your intentions.
+If you do not have a living will and become unable to communicate your wishes, healthcare decisions will typically be made by family members and medical providers based on standard medical practices and any known preferences.
+This situation can lead to uncertainty, delays, or disagreements among loved ones about which treatments to pursue.
+Without written instructions, your personal preferences may not be consistently followed.
+Preparing a living will reduces this uncertainty by documenting your choices and giving clear guidance to those who must make decisions.
+In the absence of a living will, appointing a healthcare agent through a durable power of attorney for healthcare can also help by designating someone to act on your behalf and convey your values in decisions.

 Leave a Reply